WBWX

 WBWX (1280 AM) is a radio station licensed to the U.S. city of Berwick, Pennsylvania and serves the immediate Berwick/Bloomsburg radio market.
 The station broadcasts at a frequency of 1280 kHz with 1,000 watts daytime, and 164 watts nighttime with a non-directional signal pattern.

-Until 2022, the station was owned by the Columbia Broadcasting Company which also owned WHLM (AM).
+Until 2022, the station was owned by the Columbia Broadcasting Company which also owned WHLM.
 The station currently simulcasts the programming heard on WHLM and is operated out of studios in Selinsgrove, Pennsylvania.